Autism: The Musical

-Autism: The Musical is a documentary television movie written and directed by Tricia Regan.
+Autism: The Musical is a 2007 American documentary television movie written and directed by Tricia Regan.
 The film recounts six months in the lives of five autistic children in Los Angeles, California as they write and rehearse for an original stage production.

 In April 2007, the film premiered at the Tribeca Film Festival in New York City before airing as a special on HBO in March 2008.

 Synopsis

 The film recounts six months in the lives of five autistic children and their parents in Los Angeles, California as the children write and rehearse for an original stage production.
 The children featured in the film have one or more things they excel at doing if only given the training they need to communicate and develop those skills.

 Several of the parents appearing in the film are well known in their own right, such as Rosanne Katon and Stephen Stills.
 They and the other parents round out a cast of real-life parents struggling with their strained marriages while dealing with the sometimes overwhelming needs of their autistic children.